 Bi-directional charging is just one of the many new technological developments in the EV world that will encourage a sustainable lifestyle.
 EVs and their batteries are beginning to offer more than zero-emission travel; creating new ways to utilise renewable energy more efficiently whilst enabling EV owners' independence and flexibility when it comes to their energy supply!

 In this blog, we delve into bi-directional charging, some of the benefits it can provide, and whether it’s worth investing in as an individual or a business owner.

 Let’s get plugged in…

 What is bi-directional charging, and how does it work?

 Bi-directional charging does what it says on the tin - instead of energy only going one way as it would in a regular charge (e.g. from the charger to the EV battery), it also gets discharged back again (to another energy-fuelled recipient).
 So, how does this work?

-To use bi-directional charging, your EV’s onboard system or your EV charger has to be compatible; this means that at least one of these needs to have a bi-directional converter.
+To use bi-directional charging, your EV’s onboard system and your EV charger have to be compatible; this means that both of these need to have a bi-directional converter.